Meet the Wills, Trusts & Estates Team with Caitlin Edwards

 What is your role in the Wills, Trusts & Estates team and how long have you been at Sintons?

 I am a paralegal and joined the firm in October 2021.

 I graduated from Durham University with a law degree in 2021 and joined the firm shortly after.
 There are quite a few lawyers in my family so I’ve always been attracted to a legal career – in fact, my Uncle Paul very kindly gave me my first ever work experience aged 16 and has provided me with lots of advice and wisdom since – I owe a lot to him.
 Prior to joining the firm I worked part-time as a customer assistant at Boots.

 Sintons has an excellent reputation as one of the leading law firms in the North East so naturally this attracted me to the firm.
 I also knew that the quality of work I would be exposed to would be unrivalled.

 What does your role involve?

 I work in the Court of Protection team and help manage the day-to-day affairs of our clients who lack the capacity to manage their property and financial affairs.
-My role within the team is incredibly varied and involves anything from drafting applications to the Court to overseeing building and adaptation works to our clients’ homes – no two days are the same!
+My role within the team is incredibly varied and involves anything from drafting applications to the Court to overseeing building and adaptation works to our clients’ homes.

 What have been your personal highlights to date?